-Each CONTRACTOR shall maintain a double entry accounting system (utilizing debits and credits) with a General Journal, a Cash Receipts Journal, a General Ledger, and a Cash Disbursements Journal.
-The COUNTY requires that a Payroll Register (see Section 2.6) also be maintained.
+Each CONTRACTOR must maintain a double entry accounting system (utilizing debits and credits) with a General Journal, a Cash Receipts Journal, a General Ledger, and a Cash Disbursements Journal.
+The COUNTY requires that a Payroll Register (see Section A.2.6) also be maintained.
 Postings to the General Ledger and Journals shall be made at least on a monthly basis.
-The CONTRACTOR shall maintain a separate Cost Center(s), which clearly identifies funds received and expended on services provided under the attached Agreement.
+The CONTRACTOR must maintain separate cost centers, which clearly identify funds received and expended on services provided under the COUNTY Agreement.